Outing.golf

 Coastal scenery

-The 17 Mile Drive corridor and the Pacific coastline make this one of the most scenic golf destinations in the world.
+The 17-Mile Drive corridor and the Pacific coastline make this one of the most scenic golf destinations in the world.
 Carmel, Monterey, and the surrounding area provide strong non-golf options for groups with mixed interests.

-Pebble Beach trip cost — per person, all-in
+Pebble Beach trip cost — per person, 3 nights, 3 rounds (as of 2026)

 Budget